j19sch/j19sch.github.io/posts/2024/2024208-the-eight-skills-of-exploratory-testing.md

-# How rich an varied are the oracles you use for evaluating what you discover? {.small}
+## How rich an varied are the oracles you use for evaluating what you discover?

 Exploratory testing is not just about exploration and discovery.
 It's also about evaluation.
 You found some interesting behavior.
 Is it good?
 Is it bad?
 Maybe you haven't decided yet?
 The things we use to make this decision, are traditionally called "oracles"[^2] in testing.